kuznetckiy/Geoscan_Lite_eng/uav.rst

    :align: center
    :width: 400

-   Складывание купола пополам второй раз
+   Folding the dome in half second time

-7) In the result, the shroud lines should be collected in 4 beam with 4 shroud lines each.
+As the result, the rigging lines should be collected in 4 beam with 4 shroud lines each.

 .. figure:: _static/_images/para4.png
    :align: center
    :height: 350

    Result

-8) Еще раз сложите купол пополам так, чтобы карманы для укладки строп оказались снаружи.
+7) Fold the dome in half again, so that the pockets for laying the rigging lines were outside.

 .. figure:: _static/_images/para5.png
    :align: center
    :width: 250

-   Складывание купола карманами наружу
+   Folding the dome pockets out

-9) Fold the dome as see a picture.
+8) Fold the dome as see a picture.

 .. figure:: _static/_images/para6.png
    :align: center
    :width: 400

-   Складывание купола «гармошкой»
+   Folding the dome

-Убедитесь, что стропы не перекручены и не перехлестнуты. При необходимости расправьте стропы.
+Make sure that in the process of laying the parachute rigging lines are not tangled.
+If necessary, straighten the lines out.

-10) Уложите стропы в карман. Для этого отмерьте длину пучка строп, превышающую глубину кармана. Сложите пучок пополам и протяните в карман так, чтобы перегиб пучка на несколько сантиметров выступал с противоположной стороны кармана. При необходимости устраните слабину строп у края купола, подтянув их за перегиб с противоположной стороны пучка.
+9) Put rigging lines in the pocket as you can see in picture.

 .. figure:: _static/_images/para8.png
    :align: center
    :width: 400

-   Укладка строп в карман
+   Put rigging lines in the pocket

-11) Передвиньте стопорное кольцо к куполу. Заправьте оставшуюся часть строп в свободный карман купола. Для этого сложите оставшуюся часть пополам и проденьте в карман так, чтобы оплетка на узле соединения строп с фалом касалась кармана.
+10) Move holding ring to canopy.
+Put straps in empty canopy pocket.
 .. figure:: _static/_images/para7.png
    :align: center
    :width: 400

-   Протягивание строп через карман
+   Pulling the rigging lines through the pocket

 .. figure:: _static/_images/para9.png
    :align: center